vaishnavi1197/Poem-generation-with-EA/README.md

 # Poem-generation-with-EA

 I am creating this repo for us to edit code and keep everyone updated.
+I am using EA.ipynb with Trial_data.txt and Dataset_poems.txt

 # 3/31/2022:
 ## Basic functions created